Carole Baskin Almost Certainly Killed Her Husband

 Not only was Carole's behavior that night suspicious, what she did after that was also strange.
 She soon went to his office to take files, but she did not call the police immediately to report him missing.
 It took several days for her to decide to make the call, and she called only after Don's secretary urged her to do so.

 When you put the facts together, it adds up: Carole murdered her husband.
+Despite Carole's many excuses, it's the most sensible explanation.

 Share your thinking